 – How It Works

 When one of the rear tires loses traction and begins to spin, the vehicle transfers more power to the tire with traction, causing both tires to spin at the same rate.
 This helps the driver to control the vehicle and steer it out of harm’s way.
 For example, the 2022 Jeep anti spin differential rear axle is designed to enable the Jeep Wrangler to tread all kinds of terrain and negotiate different turns without slipping.
+This is why it is recommended to use the recommended tires and not other big ones.
+Always prefer the ones that the manufacturer recommends.

 There are different types of LSDs and all employ their unique methods to maintain tire traction.